librenms/librenms/README.md

 For more information and documentation, go to [Mapael website](http://neveldo.fr/mapael).

+Additional maps are stored in the repository ['neveldo/mapael-maps'](https://github.com/neveldo/mapael-maps).

 ## Overview

 jQuery Mapael is a [jQuery](http://jquery.com/) plugin based on [raphael.js](http://raphaeljs.com/) that allows you to display dynamic vector maps.